kubernauts/dok-example-us/README.md

-# dok-example-us
+# Developing on Kubernetes

-An example microservices app for Developing on Kubernetes
+Two microservices.